LLNL/lbann/docs/layers/miscellaneous_layers.rst

 UniformHash
 ----------------------------------------

-Apply a hash function to get uniformly distributed values
+The :python:`UniformHash` layer applies a hash function to get uniformly distributed values.

 Each input entry is hashed with MD5 and scaled to [0,1).